pace-rs/dev-docs/Readme.md

 ### Additional dependencies

-- `cargo install mdbook-last-changed` for date changes in the footer
+- `cargo install mdbook-last-changed --locked` for date changes in the footer

 ## Building with mdbook